 Regular communication between parents and teachers is encouraged.
 However, these meetings must take place in a private setting.
-Meetings may not take place in the reception area, classroom or on the playground during dismissal or morning arrival.
+Meetings may not take place in the reception area or on the playground during dismissal or morning arrival.
 This is to ensure confidentiality of our student affairs.

-5.05 Monthly Newsletters
+5.05 Newsletters

-Our Monthly Newsletter is a monthly publication highlighting school programs and events.
-This newsletter is provided to the children in hard copy every month but can also be found on our website www.stlawrenceacademy.ca.
+Newsletter publication highlights school programs and events.
+These newsletters are provided to the children in hard copy every season but can also be found on our website www.stlawrenceacademy.ca.